+According to scholar Christine Jenkins, people who try to censor texts often hold a set of false assumptions about how reading works.
 One of those assumptions is that particular literary content (like positive portrayals of witchcraft) will invariably produce particular effects (more witches in real life).
 Another is that reactions to a particular text are likely to be consistent across readers.

 Bloomsbury's Nigel Newton said GCHQ contacted him in 2005 after it apparently discovered an early copy of The Half Blood-Prince on the internet.
 However, after a page was read to an editor, it was determined to be fake.
 A spokesperson for GCHQ told the Sunday Times: "We don't comment on our defence against the dark arts."From Harry Potter: GCHQ 'intervened over Half-Blood Prince leak' - BBC News

 When J.K.
 Rowling announced last October that her Harry Potter series would get a new story—in the form of a play that featured her beloved book characters as adults—fans greeted the news with mixed feelings.
 As I wrote at the time, it was exciting to see the author experiment with a new medium and a non-Harry-centric tale in Harry Potter and the Cursed Child.
 The play picks up the story 19 years after Harry Potter and the Deathly Hallows, and focuses on Harry’s relationship with his son, Albus Severus.

 A first edition copy of "Harry Potter and the Philosopher's Stone" that contains author J.K.
 Rowling's notes and original illustrations is going on sale at a charity auction.